 Similar to Lazzaroni’s, the added crushed pits in the infusion give the liqueur a subtle bitter almond flavor but with cherry notes to balance the sweetness.

 Among all the listed maraschino brands above, Bols has the lowest alcohol per volume (ABV).
 It is made with fresh cherries from Dalmatia in Croatia carrying an intense and aromatic smell with hints of spices.

 As for its flavor, Bols’ maraschino tastes like candied cherries with hints of almonds and rose petal undertones.

 How to Serve and Drink Maraschino Liqueur

 Maraschino liqueur is a great digestif to take a sip of after a meal.
 You can enjoy this cherry drink neat, straight, on the rocks, or mixed in a cocktail.
-It pairs well with a variety of flavors that range from fruits to spices and several types of liquor.
+It pairs well with fruits, spices, and several types of liquor.
 Particularly, it’s common to mix this drink with brandy, gin, rum, and whiskey.
 Find out different cherry cocktail recipes to try in the following section.

 6 Maraschino Cocktail Recipes to Try